-Delhi factory where 43 died in fire was illegal, didn't have clearances
+Delhi factory where 43 died in fire had no fire clearance, safety equipment

 New Delhi, Dec 08: The four-storey building in Anaj Mandi area of north Delhi where a blaze broke out on Sunday morning, killing at least 43 people, did not have a fire clearance, said the Delhi Fire Service.